-My brief few months as a USA Today columnist opened a few doors during that first bicycle trip… mostly exploring interesting ways people were starting to use personal computers.
-This was an interesting interview, revealing what were then some novel concepts… and it was also an awesome dinner!
+My brief few months as a USA Today columnist in 1984 opened a few doors during the bicycle trip… exploring interesting ways people were starting to use personal computers.
+This interview reveals what were then some novel concepts (and it was an awesome dinner!)

 by Steven K. Roberts

 ASPEN, Colo. — Computers have become so commonplace in the business world that most applications no longer are exciting.
 As I pedal the planet in search of tailwinds and interesting computer tales, I see more machines that are doing the same jobs in a faster way.